openiddict/openiddict-documentation/guides/getting-started/integrating-with-a-remote-server-instance.md

     <PackageReference Include="OpenIddict.EntityFrameworkCore" Version="5.2.0" />
     ```

-  - **Configure the OpenIddict core and client services** in `Program.cs` (or `Startup.cs`, depending on whether you're using the
+  - **Configure the OpenIddict core services** in `Program.cs` (or `Startup.cs`, depending on whether you're using the minimal host or the regular host):

-  minimal host or the regular host).
-Here's an example enabling code flow support and using the GitHub client integration:
+  > [!IMPORTANT]
+  > Configuring a database is required because the OpenIddict client is stateful by default: it uses the `IOpenIddictTokenStore<T>`
+  > service to store the payload of the state tokens it creates – to protect the callback stage from CSRF/session fixation attacks –
+  > and enable automatic state token redeeming (unlike the ASP.NET Core OAuth 2.0 or OpenID Connect handlers, the OpenIddict client
+  > prevents state tokens from being used multiple times to mitigate authorization response/state token replay attacks).

     ```csharp
     services.AddDbContext<ApplicationDbContext>(options =>